PaulKinlan/paul.kinlan.me/content/2024-11-12-when-generating-apps-the-spec-is-important.md

 ... and it worked pretty much straight away.

-On monday this week I thought I would check the user database... wow 50 signups.
+On monday this week I thought I would check the user database... wow 50 sign-ups.
 That\'s weird the usernames are random....
 Bots!
 Hmm I probably should have added something like Recaptcha in to validate.

 ![Screenshot 2024-11-12 at 11.26.01 AM.png](/images/Screenshot%202024-11-12%20at%2011.26.01%E2%80%AFAM.png)